neopragma/provision-java-dev-ubuntu/README.md

 ## Steps

 The instructions assume you will provision a virtual machine with Ubuntu Linux.
-This has been tested with the following operating systems:
+This has been tested with the following operating systems and virtualization products:

 * VMware Player 6.0.1 Linux 64-bit
 * VMware Player 6.0.2 Linux 64-bit